 |Included||Travel adjustment shims, 2-year warranty||1 year warranty||Lifetime warranty to original owner||Cable and housing, 4-year warranty||Cable and housing, 2-year warranty|

 |Tested Diameter and travel length.||31.6, 180mm travel||31.6/175mm travel||31.6, 170mm travel||31.6/170mm travel||30.9, 200mm travel|

 Our Analysis and Test Results

-OneUp Components has grown relatively quickly from a small aftermarket drivetrain parts manufacturer to a well known and respected brand with a growing selection of components.
-Recently, their product offerings have expanded into the cockpit with stems, handlebars, grips, and dropper seatposts.
+OneUp Components has grown relatively quickly from a small aftermarket drivetrain parts manufacturer to a well-known and respected brand with a growing selection of components.
+Their product offerings have expanded into the cockpit with stems, handlebars, grips, and dropper seatposts.
 We tested the OneUp V1 dropper in the past, but we'd heard great things about the improved performance and reliability of the V2.
 Not only is the V2 affordable, but it also has incredibly short stack height and full post lengths, adjustable travel, a quality remote, and very smooth travel.
-Our testers were very impressed with the V2, especially considering the asking price, and it was easy to give it our Best Buy Award.
+Our testers were quite impressed with the V2, especially considering the asking price.

 Smoothness and Functionality